rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 # Manage the suppression list {#manage-suppression-list}

-With Journey Optimizer, you can monitor all the email addresses that are automatically excluded from sending in a journey, such as:
+With [!DNL Journey Optimizer], you can monitor all the email addresses that are automatically excluded from sending in a journey, such as:

 * Addresses that are invalid (hard bounces), or that consistently soft-bounce, and could adversely affect your email reputation if you continue to include them in your deliveries.
 * Recipients who issue a spam complaint of some kind against one of your email messages.